Cloud Vulnerability DB

 A community-led vulnerabilities database

-An attacker can exploit this vulnerability to read any file that NNCP has access to, including sensitive files like configuration files containing private keys.
-Additionally, attackers can write files to any location on the system where the NNCP user has write permissions (MITRE).
+The vulnerability allows attackers to perform path traversal attacks that can access files outside the intended directories.
+An attacker could potentially request any file that NNCP has access to, including sensitive files such as configuration files containing private keys.
+Additionally, sent files can break out of the incoming directory and be written to any location where the user has write permissions (NNCP Devel).

 Source: This report was generated using AI